 Optimal transitions to school are best supported by practices that are individualized and engage the child, family and preschool setting prior to the first day of school.
-Practices that establish and foster relationships among important individuals in the child's life are likely to reap the most benefit for the child.
+Practices that establish and foster relationships among important individuals in the child's life, such as providing several opportunities for families to connect with kindergarten teachers and classrooms, as well as connecting with parents specifically, are likely to reap the most benefit for the child.

 Unfortunately, current research on the status of school transition practices shows that these optimal transition strategies are not widely practiced.
 High-intensity practices are the most time-consuming and least likely to be used by early elementary teachers.
 Administrative and structural barriers, such as low teacher pay, large class sizes and poor district coordination, suggest that schools may not be "ready" for kindergarteners.
 Encouragingly, teachers who have training in transitions are more likely to use all types of transition.